Roamingmistake/Hackdonalds/README.md

 Intigriti CTF Challenge 2025 CTF Writeup

-Introduction

-In the 2025 Hackdonalds Intigriti CTF challenge, we encountered a seemingly simple admin login page requiring only a password.
+At the start of the challenge, we are presented with a simple admin login page requiring only a password.

  ![image](https://github.com/user-attachments/assets/f9f29de0-22b8-46e8-bcab-7c8dcd8d076c)

-Our initial approach was to employ tools like cewl to scrape McDonald’s-themed websites for potential “Secret Sauce passwords” and then brute-force the login.
+Our initial approach was to employ cewl to scrape hackdonalds and other McDonald’s-themed websites for potential “Secret Sauce passwords”.
+We used hashcat to generate mutations, and then attempted to brute-force the login.
 However, this initial phase failed to produce any viable credentials.

 Reconnaissance and Endpoint Discovery